About Jean Napier MA

 Bardsey – Now and Then incorporates beautiful images of the island with text about the history and the people who currently live there today.
 There are only 4 inhabitants all year – the farmer and his wife and the Island Manager and their partner.
 The book also incorporates extracts from the last schoolmistress’s daughter’s diary from the 1920s and reminiscences of Tomos of Enlli who was born on Bardsey in the late 1800s ..

-“Rhinogydd – Ancient Routes and Old Roads” about the drovers roads, stagecoach routes and gold mines of this very special part of Snowdonia is now available.
+“Rhinogydd – Ancient Routes and Old Roads” is about the drovers roads, stagecoach routes and gold mines of this very special part of Snowdonia is now available.
 I spent hours and hours in archives throughout Wales seeking the historical background.
 The archivists were all being extremely helpful!!
-Published by Carreg Gwalch in November 2017 in time for my exhibition “Rhinogydd” at the Tabernacl in Machynlleth which runs until 17 February 2018.
+Published by Carreg Gwalch in November 2017, now well into its second print run!.

 AN MA IN FINE ART WITH DISTINCTION!!

-Just heard I got a Distinction for my Masters in Fine Art (Photographic Studies) from the University of Art, Aberystwyth for my project on the Old Ways of Life and Living in Snowdonia.
+I have a Distinction for my Masters in Fine Art (Photographic Studies) from the University of Art, Aberystwyth for my project on the Old Ways of Life and Living in Snowdonia.

 I have a large selection of my images in my GALLERIES page.

-I have had five photography books on North Wales published; three books follow six of the rivers from source to sea and one is about the slate industry – details of my books are on the BOOKS page.
+I have now had six photography books on North Wales published; three of the books follow six Snowdonia rivers from source to sea and one is about the slate industry – details of my books are on the BOOKS page.
 Each of the rivers books took more than three years to photograph; walking the rivers and exploring the land along the banks, interviewing farmers and researching the ancient history and industrial past.